 As fun as rolling around under the covers together can be, a lot of touching is taking place without necessarily discussing it.
 Since touch is one of the ways the COVID-19 can be spread, being deliberate about what, when and who you are touching is vital.
 During the DO Date, intrinsically a safer sex activity, all touching is deliberate.
 Only touch your partner after communicating what you are going to do before you do it and get their agreement.
 All touching is consensual.

 Where’s the spontaneity when everything is talked about already?
 Every orgasm is unique and therefore the sensation a person feels is different every time.
 Since the set up for the DO Date is deliberate and structured both people can relax and put their attention on the pleasure experienced from the ride of the orgasm.
 The sensation felt during a DO Date is spontaneous with unlimited potential for more.

 4) A DO Date is an enjoyable activity to do while staying at home.

 With less social gatherings and more time at home, this could be a good time to venture into something new safely.
 Doing something new can heighten sensation and the fun a person experiences in the activity.
-Although DOing is easy to learn, it is an intimate act that has the potential to revitalize your sex life.
+DOing is easy to learn.
+It is an intimate act.
+It has the potential to revitalize your sex life.
 And you can DO it right now.

 5) Let the good feelings flow!

-While it is necessary to pay attention and take precaution during a pandemic or local public health crisis, self-care is of the utmost importance – and this includes feeling good.
-Having a good get off releases endorphins and the happy hormones, which will bolster the immune system.
+While it is necessary to pay attention and take precaution during a pandemic or local public health crisis, self-care is of the utmost importance.
+This includes feeling good.
+Having a good get off releases endorphins and the happy hormones.
+This bolsters the immune system.
 Give your immune system a boost and have a DO Date.